asabuncuoglu13/equitable-ai-cookbook/docs/safety/evaluation.md

 This structured framework brings existing concepts together to help researchers explore and understand a particular problem domain.
 In our case, we developed this conceptual framework to guide our risk taxonomy development.
 The framework consists of four levels: ML Steps, Components, Assessment and Implications.

--	**ML Steps:** A traditional ML pipeline includes data collection, data pre-processing, training, evaluation, inference and monitoring steps.
+-	**ML Steps:** A traditional ML pipeline includes data collection, data pre-processing, training, validation, deployment and monitoring steps.
 -	**Components:** For each development stage, we should consider data, algorithm and interaction components.
 For each component, we also use a standardised recording format.
 You can see an example for fairness reporting in Chapter [Fairness Reporting](../fairness/recording_standard.md).
 -	**Assessment:** For each component of each step, we use the selected evaluation techniques, define potential harms, rank them based on their impacts, and consider mitigation techniques.
 It is a similar approach to risk analysis process of the cybersecurity domain:
     - **Evaluation:** Define security, privacy and fairness metrics and apply evaluation techniques based on the selected metrics.